 For my 1-on-1 packages, I work with local clients in person, online, and through old fashioned phone calls.
 We can work together effectively without you ever having to leave your home if that’s what works best for you (this is also very helpful for those who are in a hospital).

-Corporate programs are offered to local businesses, located from Duncan to Nanaimo.
+Corporate programs are offered to local businesses in the Victoria area, but can also be booked by request to other areas of Vancouver Island.
 These programs are arranged by the employer and, depending on the program, typically happen right at the workplace.
 Please refer to the individual programs for more details.

 Some of the corporate clients I have worked with:

 With group classes, you’re responsible for providing and arranging a venue and participants.
 I will lead the class, focusing on using whole foods to support a specific health topic.